lukdav/robert-price-bm/README.md

 - Select 'All Products' from the Navigation bar - ensure all products are displayed.
 - Resize the screen to check the responsiveness of the product page - check the hr element adjusts as required.
 - Select each category from the Product Navigation bar and ensure that the correct products are displayed.
+- Ensure all products are displaying the correct information from the database.
 - Select each option of the sorting selector on every category to ensure the sorting functionality works.
 - Using the Search input in the Top Navbar, search for items/terms to ensure it is functioning and filtering products as required.
 - Ensure the product count is working and accurate for both categories and search queries.